Introduction to Web Design Interview Questions and Answers

 - Tiled background images with light or dark color text

-- Everything being centered to the page
+- Everything is centered to the page

 - Way too many images on the page or Huge images